alf-tool/alf-core/doc/gh-pages/overview/relational-basics.md

 We will denote tuple literals as follows (we assume that a Color type exists):

 <pre class="theory"><code class="ruby">#
-# The product whose id is 'P3',
+# The product whose id is 'P1',
-#  * is named 'Screw',
+#  * is named 'Nut',
-#  * has a color denoted by 'blue', and
+#  * has a color denoted by 'red', and
 #  * is known to be heavy.
 #
 Tuple( pid: 'P1', name: 'Nut', color: Color('red'), heavy: true )
 </code></pre>

 <p class="note">Alf uses Ruby Hashes for implementing tuples.
-The example above is syntaxtically correct in Ruby 1.9.x and returns a Hash when usign Alf.
+The example above is syntactically correct in Ruby 1.9.x and returns a Hash when usign Alf.
 Of course, there are hashes that do not implement valid tuples (those containing nil, for example).
 Alf assumes that you use them in accordance with this background (in an immutable way, among others); it does **not** systematically enforce this precondition.
 It's up to you to use Alf the correct way.<p>

 The type of a tuple is simply defined in terms of its heading.
 A *heading* is defined as a set of attribute (name, type name) pairs.
 For example, the heading of the tuple show above is:

 <pre class="theory"><code class="ruby">Heading( pid: String, name: String, color: Color, heavy: Boolean )</code></pre>

 <p class="note">Alf assumes that types are implemented with Ruby classes.
-String, Color and Boolean are all valid class names in Ruby, though it's worth noting that the Boolean class does not natively exists.
+String, Color and Boolean are all valid class names in Ruby, though it's worth noting that the Boolean class does not natively exist.
 As it is of huge importance for Alf, it defines it in such a way that everything looks fine.
 The Color class is assumed here to be a user-defined class.
 Not all user-defined classes implement valid types.
 Alf assumes that you use them in accordance with this background; it does **not** systematically enforce this precondition.
 It's up to you to use Alf the correct way.<p>

 #### Relation